Oak-llc/shader-tool/README.md

 ## Features

-- **AI shader generation** — describe a shader in plain English; streaming output appears in real time
+- **AI shader generation** — type something like "neon lava lamp but make it anxious" and watch it materialize in real time
-- **Multiple AI providers** — Anthropic, OpenAI, Gemini, or any OpenAI-compatible local model (LM Studio, Ollama)
+- **Multiple AI providers** — Anthropic, OpenAI, Gemini, or your local model (LM Studio, Ollama) — use whatever GPU god you prefer
-- **Real-time WebGL2 preview** — shader compiles and runs as code arrives
+- **Real-time WebGL2 preview** — the shader compiles and runs *as the AI is still writing it*
-- **Auto-fix** — broken shaders are automatically sent back to the AI for correction
+- **Auto-fix** — when a shader breaks, it automatically gets sent back to the AI with a "hey, you broke it" note; usually comes back fixed
-- **Interactive parameter controls** — sliders, color pickers, toggles, and vector controls driven by `@param` annotations in the shader source
+- **Interactive parameter controls** — sliders, color pickers, toggles, and vector inputs that actually do something, powered by `@param` annotations
-- **Parameter animation** — per-parameter play button oscillates values automatically
+- **Parameter animation** — hit the play button on any slider and watch it oscillate on its own like a screensaver from the future
-- **Prompt sweeteners** — one-click technique, theme, and color phrase suggestions
+- **Prompt sweeteners** — one-click injections of technique, theme, and color ideas when you're staring at a blank prompt box
-- **Prompt enhancement** — AI rewrites your prompt into a more vivid, detailed description
+- **Prompt enhancement** — AI rewrites your vague idea into something surprisingly vivid before sending it off
-- **Monaco editor** — full syntax-highlighted GLSL editing with auto-compile
+- **Monaco editor** — the VS Code editor, but for your shaders, with full GLSL syntax highlighting and auto-compile on save
-- **History** — up to 20 shaders saved across sessions, with search, tags, and rename
+- **History** — last 20 shaders saved across sessions, searchable, taggable, and renameable so you can find "the good one"
-- **Presets** — capture and switch between named parameter configurations
+- **Presets** — save and switch between named parameter configurations without touching the code
-- **Undo / redo** — 50-step state stack (Cmd/Ctrl+Z)
+- **Undo / redo** — 50-step state stack (Cmd/Ctrl+Z), because you will
+  absolutely need it
-- **Export** — GLSL · Vanilla JS · React · Svelte
+- **Export** — GLSL · Vanilla JS · React · Svelte — drop it into whatever you're
+  building
-- **Shader adapter** — converts external shaders to the app's conventions
+- **Shader adapter** — paste in a shader from Shadertoy or wherever; it gets converted to the app's conventions automatically
-- **Showcase** — browse example shaders and import them into the editor
+- **Showcase** — a gallery of example shaders you can one-click import and remix
-- **Fullscreen mode** and resolution quality presets
+- **Fullscreen mode** and resolution quality presets for when you want to stare at it like art
-- **Dark / light theme** with customizable accent color
+- **Dark / light theme** with a customizable accent color, because of course

 ---